How To Pick A Niche That Leads To Success!

 But selecting a niche is usually what stops people dead in their tracks.
 So I'm going to try to help you address this problem so you can improve your chances of long term success.

-1. What interest can you literally discuss non-stop?
+1. What topic can you discuss non-stop?